Why This Space Exists

 Why couldn’t I handle grocery stores?
 Why did phone calls feel impossible for months at a time?
 Why was I constantly apologizing for existing?

-At 24 I was diagnosed with ADHD, depression, anxiety – the works.
-I finally had language for executive dysfunction, impaired working memory, and inattentive ADHD: all language that made sense of my life.
+At 24, I was diagnosed with ADHD, depression, anxiety – the works – and I finally had language for what I had been experiencing.

 What This Space Is About